While we sit at the top of the food chain, there is no shortage of natural enemies we humans face on a daily basis.

 Congratulations for surviving long enough to be able to check out this post.

-Here are the 2o most likely ways the animal kingdom is gonna take you out.
+Here are 22 ways the animal kingdom is most likely gonna take you out.

 Unlike horses, cows know exactly what they are doing.
 They recently found out where hamburgers come from and they are pissed.
-20 humans must pay with their lives each year.
+22 humans must pay with their lives each year in the US alone.

-Fire Ants.
-30 people a year go out like they are in a snuff film.
+There are 280 kinds of ants that will happily end your life.
+30 people per year go out like they are in some sick insect cannibal snuff film.

-The numbers vary greatly depending on where you live, but roughly 50 people die from a spider bite per year.
+It is estimated that the world’s 25 million tons of spiders kill 400–800 million tons of prey per year.
+A couple hundred pounds of that is PEOPLE!
+The numbers vary greatly depending on where you live, but roughly 50 unfortunate souls die from a spider bite every year.

 While the deer themselves don’t attack people, they fling themselves Kamikaze-like across our nations highways intentionally causing traffic accidents resulting in over 120 deaths per year.